 Answer the question, ‘why work with us?’ and point out why someone should choose to work with you, even if there are more experienced suppliers around.

 To do this, you need to know what makes you so different to your competitors.
 What’s your unique selling point (USP)?

 Usually making the decision to enter an existing market will be driven by something – some new edge or innovation you’ve hit upon.
 Perhaps you can do it faster, cheaper or better.
 Or maybe your advantage is of a geographical nature.
 Sometimes even the structure and culture of the company can be a huge selling point – for example, a modern and ambitious company may want to do business with other similar, agile companies.

-Also consider providing some kind of special offer, which helps to get the ball rolling and enables you to prove you can fulfil your promises.
+Also consider providing some kind of special offer, which helps to get the ball rolling and enables you to prove you can fulfill your promises.
 It can be a nightmare for established businesses, when newcomers push their way in by throwing price cuts around to grab market share.
 Of course, only time will tell if they hold on to this share, as offers can’t be sustained forever.

 When you are taking part in sales conversations, remember it’s essential that you work on establishing trust.
 You’ll be making all sorts of claims and promises, and your prospect needs to believe that they are true, and you can deliver on them.
 No one is going to hand over any money without that.

 Paint a picture – show them what working with you will look like, by talking about the before and after scenario.
 Always remind the prospect about the desired future outcome they are hoping to achieve and the ways you can help them reach that result.

 Don’t forget to leverage any credibility that exists within your team too.
 You may be a new player in this particular market, but be veterans in business with proven success elsewhere and client relationships you’ve build and held on to for years.
 Talk about that.